quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #tuple-def title="TupleID definition"}

-The "tuple" field is an identifier that is associated with a single network
+Because tuple definitions can depend and vary based on the underlying protocols
-four-tuple.
-This document intentionally does not define further how to choose
+and mechanisms used, this document intentionally does not define further how to
-this identifier's value per-tuple or how to potentially log other parameters
+choose this identifier's value per tuple or how to log other parameters that can
-that can be associated with such a tuple.
+be associated with such a tuple.
 This is left for other documents.
+Implementers
-Implementers are free to encode tuple information directly into the TupleID or
+are for example free to encode or serialize tuple information directly into the
-to log associated info in a separate event.
-For example, QUIC has the
+TupleID's contents or to log associated info in a separate event.
+For example,
-"tuple_assigned" event to couple the TupleID value to a specific tuple
+QUIC has the "tuple_assigned" event to couple the TupleID contents to a specific
-configuration, see {{QLOG-QUIC}}.
+tuple configuration, see {{Section 4.7 of QLOG-QUIC}}.

+The "tuple" field is intentionally marked as optional, as there can be many
+practical or logical reasons why implementations might not want to log it for
+every event.
+For example, the TupleID contents will usually be the same for all
+events in a single connection and bears no repeating.
+Similarly, application
+level protocols will typically not care which tuple a specific frame is
+sent/received on.

+However, in some situations, such as during QUIC's Connection Migration or when
+a transport protocol can use multiple paths, it is useful to be able to split
+events across multiple (concurrent) tuples and/or paths, especially for
+packet-level events.
+Even in those cases however, it is allowed to log the
+"tuple" field only for some events in the trace when salient (for example only
+when QUIC PATH_CHALLENGE and PATH_RESPONSE frames are involved, or when the
+first packet on a new path is sent/received) and omit it when not.

 ## Grouping {#group-ids}